 The Medical College of Wisconsin was one of three medical centers to develop fMRI in 1992.
 Since then, Froedtert & the Medical College of Wisconsin have become an international leader in functional neuro-imaging, as reflected in more than $44 million dollars in federal and foundation grants.

 Froedtert & the Medical College of Wisconsin neuropsychologists are research leaders in functional neuro-imaging studies of memory, language, movement, and attention in clinical populations including head trauma, multiple sclerosis, epilepsy, Alzheimer's disease, Huntington's disease, Parkinson's disease, and Attention Deficit Hyperactivity Disorder.

 Studies conducted at Froedtert & the Medical College of Wisconsin have found that fMRI and Wada testing can predict cognitive outcome after epilepsy surgery.
-For more information on fMRI, go to the Medical College of Wisconsin Functional Imaging Research Center (FIRC) site.
+For more information on fMRI, go to the Medical College of Wisconsin Center for Imaging Research.